YenZackary/flask_tutorial/README.md

 - Replace `your_db_password` with your database password.
 - Replace `your_IP` with the IP address of your database server.

-2. Update all HTML files:
+### Step 2: Update HTML Files

-Search for all instances of `192.168.8.12` in your HTML files and replace them with your own IP address to ensure everything works correctly.
+- Search for all instances of `192.168.8.12` in your HTML files and replace them with your own IP address to ensure everything works correctly.